jungmannlab/picasso/docs/render.rst

 Cluster in pick (k-means)
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Allows to perform k-means clustering in picks.
+Allows performing k-means clustering in picks.
 Users can specify the number of clusters and deselect individual clusters.
 Picks can be kept or removed.
-After looping through all picks an *.hdf5 file with the cluster information can be saved.
+After looping through all picks an hdf5 file with the cluster information can be saved.

 Mask image
 ^^^^^^^^^^